 - (1) Council had 2 adopted Floodplain Risk Management Plans, one each for of Casino and the Mid-Richmond. - (2) These Plans have modelled a number of design floods ranging from a 1 in 20 year event to the Probable Maximum Flood (PMF).
 The models have been calibrated for each event frequency, based upon anecdotal and recorded information, to improve their resilience. - (3) The NSW Floodplain Development Manual advocates a merits based approach to selection of appropriate flood planning levels (FPLs) recognising the need to consider the full range of flood sizes, up to and including the PMF, and the corresponding risks associated with each flood.
-With few exceptions, it recognises that it is neither feasible nor socially or economically justifiable to adopt the PMF as the basis for flood planning. - (4) The Council flood studies undertook cost benefit analysis for each of the modelled design floods.
-It concluded that the 1 in 100 year Average Recurrent Interval (ARI) flood event was the most appropriate for flood planning. - Note.
-A 1 in 100 year ARI flood event may also be referred to as a 1% flood-measured as a having a 1% probability of occurring or being exceeded in any single year.
+With few exceptions, it recognises that it is neither feasible nor socially or economically justifiable to adopt the PMF as the basis for flood planning.
+Council's Flood Plain Risk Management Plans retain the NSW 1 in 100 year ARI design flood as the reference flood for planning purposes, except for more critical development in accordance with the adopted Matrix of Development Type v Flood Hazard Category.

+Note.
+A 1 in 100 year ARI flood event may also be referred to as a 1% AEP flood-measured as having a 1% probability of occurring or being exceeded in any single year.